Morecambe Promenade railway station: Post-war

-Promenade station survived the Beeching Axe, but by the late 1980s tourism in Morecambe was rapidly declining.
-Traffic levels were significantly lower than they had been at their peak 30 years before, but the four platform, fully signalled, layout had remained largely unaltered and was far too large for the modest service (1-2 trains per hour) in operation.
-The local authority was keen to regenerate and redevelop the sea-front area surrounding the station and the adjacent Midland Hotel, so in 1993 the decision was taken to close Promenade Station and replace it with a new station situated slightly further inland and closer to the town centre.
+Promenade station survived the Beeching Axe but, by the late 1980s, tourism in Morecambe was rapidly declining.
+Traffic levels were significantly lower than they had been at their peak 30 years before, but the four platformed, fully signalled layout had remained largely unaltered and was far too large for the modest service (one to two trains per hour) in operation.
+The local authority was keen to regenerate and redevelop the sea-front area surrounding the station and the adjacent Midland Hotel so, in 1993, the decision was taken to close Promenade station and replace it with a new station situated slightly further inland and closer to the town centre.
 A final commemorative railtour visited the station the evening before its official closure on 7 February 1994.